CDrummond/musly-server/README.md

 ./musly-server.py --analyse /path/to/music/folder
 ```

-This takes about 1 hour to process 20k tracks.
-However, about 20 minutes of that
-is creating the 'Musly jukebox' file.
-If re-run only new tracks will be added,
+This takes about 50 minutes to process 20k tracks.
+If re-run only new tracks
-but the juekbox will need to be recreated, and hence _another_ 20 minutes.
-To
+will be added, but the juekbox will need to be recreated.
+To remove tracks
-remove tracks you will need to use an SQLite browser to manually remove entries.
+you will need to use an SQLite browser to manually remove entries.

 ## Similarity API